tlaplus-community/tlaplus-tool-dev-examples/README.md

-# tlaplus-tool-dev-examples
+# Overview
-Examples to get you started creating TLA+ development tools
+The purpose of this repo is to provide a set of simple examples to get you up & running writing your own development tools for TLA+.
+Currently, this repo only contains examples for consuming the [tree-sitter-tlaplus](https://github.com/tlaplus-community/tree-sitter-tlaplus) project; see the [tree-sitter](tree-sitter) directory.